DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-6.md

 * how it  connects to data a warehouse and be used with other products, such as data mapping and visualisation tools
 * that the reporting tool is not process intensive
 * how changes in data requirements could be managed through the life of the contract

+Information should be made available for decision-making as close to real-time as possible.

 ## Guidance